 Dozvedieť sa viac

-Many websites from public administrations advertise proprietary PDF readers to their users in order to read their documents.
+Many websites from public administrations advertise proprietary PDF readers to read their documents.
 This is unfair advertising of an US software company.
-FSFE, on the other hand, informs about free PDF readers and contacts public institutions to tell them about it.
-More than 600 institutions have since remove their non-free ads.
+Therefore the FSFE informs about free PDF readers and contacts public institutions to tell them about it.

 Dozvedieť sa viac